Degree Programs

 Click here for more information

-Minor in Forensic Science
+Minor in Forensic Science for Crime Scenes

 The department’s minor in forensic science focuses on criminal investigation and crime scene applications.
 Students work with crime scene scenarios in the field and in the lab to learn the methods for examining criminal evidence such as fingerprints, blood stains, hairs/fibers, firearms/ballistics, tool marks, footprint/tire impressions, and much more.
 Our crime scene lab is equipped with many of the investigative tools used in modern law enforcement.